hamzaour/ML_Notebooks/README.md

 ## How to Use
 Feel free to explore the notebooks in each folder.
 Each notebook contains detailed comments and explanations to guide you through the analysis and model-building process.

-## Contact
-For any queries or discussions related to this repository, please feel free to contact me at [Your Contact Information].